-Additionally, per capita income in China is rising, giving Chinese residents higher purchasing power.
-In 2020, it was around 4,900 USD – more than twice as high as in 2010.
+On the other hand, per capita income in China is rising, giving Chinese residents higher purchasing power.
 Higher per capita income, in addition to government programs such as public welfare fund loans, are prompting more people to enter the real estate market.

 China Housing Index (in %)

 According to the IMF, in the near term, the authorities need to guard against systemic contagion within the property sector.
 The priority should be to prevent developer sector stresses from creating large-scale negative spillovers to housing demand and economic activity while still allowing market forces to reduce vulnerabilities.